- Why is a reimbursement being taxed? It is not earned income.

 Fall 2018: Employees submitting reports 60 days after the travel end date began receiving individual specific email messages to alert them to the upcoming changes and as an incentive to turn in all outstanding reports.

 January 1, 2019: The campus migrated to full IRS compliance and began imputing income for travel reports submitted more than 60 days after the end of the trip/event.

 - What if I'm on leave?

 - Being on leave during the 60 day time frame will not excuse the campus from the IRS regulations so we do strongly suggest that you work with your department to submit the report within the 60 day time frame.
-When circumstances of your leave preclude timely submission, please request an exception by emailing email@example.com with the dates of your leave.
+When circumstances of your leave preclude timely submission, you may request an exception to policy.
+In your request please cite the dates of your leave.